amituttam/notes/docs/debian/setup.rst

 2. The directory should be owned by *systemd-journal*.

 .. code-block:: shell

     $ sudo chgrp systemd-journal /var/log/journal

 3. Fix the permissions for this group so that any user that is a member of *systemd-journal* should be able to access it.

 .. code-block:: shell

     $ sudo chmod g+rwx /var/log/journal

 4. Add the user to the *systemd-journal* group:

 .. code-block:: shell

     $ sudo usermod -a -G systemd-journal logicube

-5. Reboot the system using *systemct reboot*.
+5. Reboot the system using *systemctl reboot*.

 Enlightenment
 -------------